 So what’s the difference between the big 3 Atheistic positions?

 Atheism is a polysemous term, there are a few definitions than this, but these are the main 3 I see being said around the internet.

 - I Believe God(s) do not exist/I believe no gods exist – Philosophical Atheist / Strong Atheist

-A positive negative claim – it does carry a burden of proof which is often mistaken for “proving a negative”.
+A positive attitude to the negative proposition – it does carry a burden of proof which is often mistaken for “proving a negative”.
 The burden is simply to demonstrate your reasoning as to why you think no gods exist.

-- I lack belief in God(s) – Incredibly weak atheism, a modern alteration to the [not theist] definition from 1972.
+- I lack belief in God(s) – Incredibly weak atheism (potentially ‘New Atheism’), a modern alteration to the [not theist] definition from 1972.
 It is believed it carries no burden of proof as it is simply saying to theists “well if you can’t support your position, I don’t believe you” – which is fair enough in a way, but is such a long way from the Philosophical definition of Atheism it should really be Agnosticism if you’re not holding a positive belief gods do not exist.
 This is due to the aforementioned psychological state of disbelief whilst not having a positive belief in a proposition.

 The issue here is, the definitions on the internet use lack belief as part of Atheism.
 Where I used to use it, I have considered my language, and I hope I have broken the habit of saying lack belief.

-I imagine I am going to piss off many of my fellow Atheists by saying we shouldn’t use “lack belief” any more if we want to be rational, just as I probably did by pointing out that from a philosophical stand point some of us are actually Agnostic.
+I imagine I am going to piss off many of my fellow Atheists by saying we shouldn’t use “lack belief” any more if we want to be rational, just as I probably did by pointing out that from a philosophical standpoint some of us are actually Agnostic.

 Summary – Does it matter?